TypedRest/TypedRest-DotNet/src/TypedRest/Endpoints/Generic/_Namespace.md

 ---
 uid: TypedRest.Endpoints.Generic
-summary: *content
+summary: Generic endpoints allow you to model collections and elements.
 ---
-Generic endpoints allow you to model collections and elements.